 IESE Insight

 Decision-making is complex.
-Miguel Angel Ariño and Pablo Maella review the 10 most common errors that lead to bad decisions.
+Yet no one teaches us how to make decisions.
+Miguel Angel Ariño and Pablo Maella review the 10 most common errors.

 1. Holding out for the perfect decision

-Striving for perfection in our decisions adds unnecessary pressure and often leads to "analysis paralysis."
-No one likes to be wrong, but we must shake off our fear and accept that decision-making means taking risks: sometimes we'll get it right, other times we won't.
+Striving for perfection adds unnecessary pressure and often leads to “analysis paralysis.”
+No one likes to be wrong, but we must shake off our fear and accept that decision-making means taking risks: sometimes we’ll get it right, other times we won’t.
 Mistakes are a part of learning.

 2. Failing to face reality